avinashnid/QuicksightAthenaSpectrum/README.md

 ![alt text](/images/cloudformationStatus.PNG)
 <hr/></br>

-# Query a file on S3
+# Query a file on S3 With Athena
 To get started with Athena and QuickSight, we need to provide data to query.
 This data may originate from a variety of sources into S3, but for this example we will upload a file into S3 manually.
 1. **Open the S3 Console** from the Services drop down menu
 2. Click your newly created bucket, by you or by our CloudFormation script.